Being fat sucks.

 Half-assed attempts always result in half-assed results.

-Unlike what the diet gurus tell you, calories you eat are extremely important for your fitness.
+Unlike what the diet gurus tell you, the calories you eat are extremely important for your fitness.

 I tried various diets before.
 I used to avoid counting calories because it seemed too daunting.